The Board Game Design Course

 After your campaign ends, Kickstarter allows you to guide people wherever you like, including to your pledge manager with a CTA (call to action button).
 You can also run ads or post in groups you’ve been active in, letting people know that they can still get your game for a limited time.

 Many creators, including myself, have seen 10-20% additional sales via a pledge manager from upgrades and new orders.
-Why leave money on the table when there are more people who would love to own and play your game?
+If you are able to run effective ads, your numbers could be much higher.
+Why leave money on the table when more people would love to own and play your game?

-Generating additional sales, the ability to let your backers upgrade and add more products, and saving them money are 3 great reasons you need to consider using a pledge manager after your Kickstarter campaign ends.
+Generating additional sales, the ability to let your backers upgrade and add more products, and making it easier to collect shipping and taxes are 3 great reasons you need to consider using a pledge manager after your Kickstarter campaign ends.

 Next week we’ll talk about how to keep your Kickstarter backers engaged after your campaign ends.